piyushagarwal08/Adhoc-ST-2019-/DAY36.md

     ```
     pip3 install django
     ```
-* Every time you start some project
-    1. make a new folder and change directory
+* Every time you start some project, create a new folder and
-    2. run command
+    * run command
     ```
     django-admin startproject project-name
     ```
+    * This will create a folder with the specified project-name containing all required files

 * to start django server , run command
     ```
     python3 manage.py runserver